berayboztepe/Categorical_Classification/README.md

-# This is the second deep learning project.
+## This is the second deep learning project.

 This time, I will classify 5 different flowers.

-  I will train a model with total 100 epochs first.
-(50 for training-50 for tuning) Then, I  will observe the plot figure of validation loss and try to decide for the optimum epoch value to prevent overfitting problem.
+I will train a model with a total 100 epochs first.
+(50 for training, 50 for tuning).
+Then, I will observe the plot figure of the validation loss and try to decide the optimum epoch value to prevent overfitting problems.
 Finally, I will evaluate the results that I gained and decide which one is better.

-  The tools will be used during this project are Anaconda to create environment, jupyter and spyder to code, some libraries such as TensorFlow, Keras, Matplotlib, Seaborn, Pandas, Numpy, Sklearn.
+The tools that will be used during this project are Anaconda to create an environment, Jupyter and Spyder to code, and some libraries such as TensorFlow, Keras, Matplotlib, Seaborn, Pandas, Numpy, and Sklearn.

-# Differences Between Binary Classification Project and Categorical Classification Project:
+## Differences Between Binary Classification Project and Categorical Classification Project:

 * I will use 3 different deep learning models.
-VGG16, MobileNetV2 and ResNet50.
+VGG16, MobileNetV2, and ResNet50.
-* The optimization algorithm will be ADAM as I got the best results from the last project which I did for binary classification.
+* The optimization algorithm will be ADAM, as I got the best results from the last project, which I did for binary classification.
-* At first, Input shape equals to (224, 224, 3).
-With GlobalAveragePooling2D module, the shape will become 2D.
+* At first, input shape equals (224, 224, 3).
+With the GlobalAveragePooling2D module, the shape will become 2D.
 At the binary classification, we used Flatten to get 224 * 224 * 3 = 150528 neurons for input layers.
-* We will use 512 neurons for hidden layers to train a deep learning model with theirs activation function equals to relu.
+* We will use 512 neurons for hidden layers to train a deep learning model with their activation function equal to relu.
-* And we have 5 neurons for output layer which equals to class numbers.
-Activation function of output layers’ is softmax.
+* And we have 5 neurons for the output layer, which equals to class numbers.
+The activation function of output layers’ is softmax.
-* Also, the difference between binary and categorical classification is class_type equals to categorical and we are using loss function as categorical_crossentropy.
+* Also, the difference between binary and categorical classification is that class_type equals to categorical, and we are using the loss function as categorical_crossentropy.

-# Characteristics of the data
+## Characteristics of the data

   There are 600 images for each class.
 Total size is 150 MB.
-Images are colourful images which all are representing RGB.
-There is total 1200 images for training (240 for each class).
-Also, there are 800 images for test and validation both (180 for each class).
+Images are colorful images, which all are representing RGB.
+There are a total of 1200 images for training (240 for each class).
+Also, there are 800 images for testing and validation both (180 for each class).

 ![Resim6](https://user-images.githubusercontent.com/44292203/118888863-88200000-b8fc-11eb-8052-22726ef31f3c.png)